Korean Folk Village Ghost Festival: Gwisinsaba Gwisinnori (귀신사바 귀신놀이) Guide

 • Location: Folk Village grounds, special ghost zones

-• Included in general admission (some activities are free, others have small extra fees)
+• Tickets: Included in general admission (some activities may have small extra fees)

-Each mission gives you a special mark.
+Each mission gives you a special mark (a small plastic token).
 Collect them all and trade them later for a spooky little prize ^^ Here are some of the highlights:

 Step into the forbidden zone lined with ropes and bells.
 Make it all the way to the end and discover the hidden spell — but don’t let the bells ring more than three times, or the ghosts will catch you!